whg-training/whg-training-resources/docs/statistical_modelling/regression_modelling/regression_as_a_model.md

 ## From the likelihood to parameter inference

-You may have noticed a major flaw in what is described above.
-The likelihood function models the probability of the data given the parameters, but what we really want to know is waht we should believe about the parameters.
+You may have noticed a flaw in what is described above.
+The likelihood function models the probability of the data given the parameters, but what we really want to know is *what are the parameter values*.
 That is, we would really like:

 $$
 P( \text{parameters}|\text{data}) \quad\text{instead of}\quad P(\text{data}|\text{parameters})